Robust quantum metrology with explicit symmetric states: Discussions

 In this paper, we study the potential of using explicit symmetric probe states for the purpose of robust metrology.
 In using the terminology robust metrology, we consider a metrological protocol where carefully chosen probe states are allowed to naturally decohere and are subsequently measured.
 Our considered noise processes include erasure errors and dephasing errors.
 We show that if the probe states lie within the codespace of certain permutation-invariant quantum codes \cite{ouyang2014permutation} which allow for the detection of at least 1 error, such probe states are useful for robust metrology in the NISQ regime (see Figures \ref{fig:bounds} and \ref{fig:bounds dephasing}).
 We also demonstrate that in the asymptotic regime, our probe states can recover Heisenberg scaling for quantum metrology when the number of erasure errors is very few, and also when the dephasing error becomes increasingly negligible.

 To arrive at our lower bounds on the \textsc{QFI}, we rely on explicit structural properties of (1) Dicke states under action of the partial trace, and (2) the connection between Dicke inner products and Krawtchouk polynomials.
 The first and second structural properties correspond to erasure and dephasing errors respectively.
-In both cases, we reduce the problem to that of performing binomial-type summations of the form $\sum_{j=0}^n \binom n j j^x$.
+In both cases, we reduce the problem to that of performing binomial-type summations of the form $\sum_{j=0}^n \binom n j j^x$ in the asymptotic limit, when $g$ becomes very large and $x<n$.
 Leveraging on this, we obtain compact analytical lower bounds for the \textsc{QFI} in the case of robust metrology.

+For erasure errors, from Theorem 2, we can see that the QFI decreases exponentially with $n$ when $g,n>t$.
+For the dephasing channel $\mathcal D_\lambda$, since $2gn=N$ is constant, the lower bound in the QFI in Theorem 7 decreases linearly with $n$.
+For the i.i.d. dephasing channel in Corollary \ref{coro:iid-dephasing-asymptotic}, we also see that the lower bound on the QFI decreases linearly with $n$.

 From Figures \ref{fig:bounds} and \ref{fig:bounds dephasing}, when there are at least 50 qubits, there is a discernable quantum advantage in using our proposed probe state for robust metrology.
 For example, if only 1 out of 50 qubits is erased, the corrupted probe state $|\varphi_1\>$ can nonetheless attain a \textsc{QFI} of at least $N^{1.4}$ which is about 5 times larger than the baseline \textsc{CFI} of $N$.